LISRec: Modeling User Preferences with Learned Item Shortcuts for Sequential Recommendation: Experimental Results

 \subsection{Overall Performance}

-In this section, we first implement ConsRec based on TASTE~\cite{liu2023text} to evaluate its recommendation performance.
-Subsequently, we implement ConsRec with Bert4Rec~\cite{Sun2019Bert4rec} to evaluate its denoising capability by comparing it against various baselines.
+In this section, we first implement \method{} based on TASTE~\cite{liu2023text} to evaluate its recommendation performance.
+Subsequently, we implement \method{} with Bert4Rec~\cite{Sun2019Bert4rec} to evaluate its denoising capability by comparing it against various baselines.